 Read this blog post on Customer-Centric Selling.

-Target Market Becomes Ideal Clients
+Target Market (or Target Audience) Becomes Ideal Clients

 ‘Target market’ is another phrase we’re not big fans of here at Humane Marketing.
 We’re into non-violent communication.